vkola-lab/python_speech_features_cuda/README.md

 ### Batch process

 The original implementation can process only one signal sequence at a time.
-Of course, it is a sufficient manner within CPU-only environment, overly vectorizing NumPy code is actually harmful to the performance due to curse of cache-miss in practice.
-However, GPU is another story that only if you letting it process as many signals as possible at once can unleash its power of parallelism.
+Of course, it is a sufficient manner within CPU-only environment, overly vectorizing NumPy code is actually harmful to the performance due to the curse of cache-miss in practice.
+However, GPU is another story that, roughly speaking, only if you letting it process as many signals as possible at once can unleash its power of parallelism.
+As you can see from the plot above, GPU code has consistent performance gain as the batch size increases.
 Here, functions can be fed with multiple sequences as a batch `ndarray` whose preceding dimensions are batch dimensions.

 ### Strict floating-point control